Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Numerical results

-Suppose that we are given a training set $\{ \w{a}_i, b_i \}_{i=1}^m$ with $\w{a}_i \in \R^n$ and $b_i \in [0,1]$ and consider solving the non-linear least-squares problem, i.e., $\min_{\w{x} \in \R^n} \frac{1}{m} \sum_{i=1}^m ( b_i - \phi(\w{a}_i^T \w{x}) )^2 $, where $\phi(w) := 1/(1 + \exp(w)^{-1}) $ is the sigmoid function.
-Since we apply the mean squared error over the sigmoid function the non-linear least-squares is a non-convex problem.
-We compare the performance of algorithm \ref{algorithm} against gradient descent (GD), accelerated gradient descent (AGD), cubic Newton and Adam.
+where $\phi$ is a real function, known as sigmoid.
+Since we apply the mean squared error over the sigmoid function, the non-linear least-squares is a non-convex problem.
+We compare the performance of \cref{algorithm} against gradient descent (GD), accelerated gradient descent (AGD), cubic Newton and Adam.
 Although Adam, as a batch algorithm, is not directly comparable to SigmaSVD, we include it in our comparisons to demonstrate the advantages of second-order methods compared to the stochastic first-order method on problems with several saddle points and flat areas.
 For algorithm \ref{algorithm}, GD and AGD the Armijo rule is applied to determine the step size parameter with constants $\alpha = 0.001, \beta = 0.7$.
 A line search strategy is applied to select the regularization parameter of the Cubic Newton method (for details see \cite{nesterov2018lectures}).
 In all experiments we select the fixed eigenvalue threshold, i.e., $\nu = 10^{-10}$ in \eqref{eq: truncated sigma}.
-The momentum parameters for Adam are selected as suggested in \cite{kingma2014adam} while for AGD the momentum is selected $0.5$.
+The momentum parameters for Adam are selected as suggested in \cite{kingma2014adam} while for AGD the momentum is selected as 0.5.